arkovia/acts/constitution-act.md

 - Improve standards of living through technology and infrastructure
 - Help citizens of the pacific islands from rising sea levels.
 - Help homeless people across Australia and within Arkovia
-- Help give citizens a bigger meaning and purpose to life
+- Help give citizens a meaning and purpose to life
 - Remove corporate corruption found in representative democracies
 - Remove thick bureaucracy by applying use of digital governance